sgagliano/GeneBurden/README.md

 # GeneBurden
-From minimac4 BCF/VCF.gz input, create a region/gene burden VCF.gz file
+From <a href="https://github.com/statgen/Minimac4">minimac4</a> BCF/VCF.gz input, create a region/gene burden VCF.gz file

 The region/gene burden in this script is defined as the sum of alternate allele dosages for a specified set of variants (e.g. putative loss of function variants, LoF within each region/gene).